dbalsom/fluxfox/README.md

 ### Disk Encodings

+* **MFM**
-Most floppy images used on the IBM PC used [MFM](https://en.wikipedia.org/wiki/Modified_frequency_modulation) encoding.
+    * Most floppy images used on the IBM PC primarily use [MFM](https://en.wikipedia.org/wiki/Modified_frequency_modulation) encoding.
+These disks are commonly referred to as 'double density'.
-Some early, 8-inch floppies used FM encoding instead, however certain disk duplicators or copy protection methods may have included FM-encoded tracks on otherwise MFM-encoded diskettes.
-FM-encoded tracks are not currently supported, but are planned.
+* **FM**
+    * Earlier 8-inch floppies used FM encoding instead and were referred to as 'standard density'.
+    * Commercial disk duplicators would sometimes include an FM-encoded track at the end of an otherwise MFM-encoded diskette, containing duplication info.
+Sometimes these "duplication marks" contain useful clues as to the type of copy-protection used.

-Other common encodings, such as Apple's [GCR encoding](https://en.wikipedia.org/wiki/Group_coded_recording), are not supported as this library concentrates on support for the IBM PC.
+Other common encodings, such as Apple's [GCR encoding](https://en.wikipedia.org/wiki/Group_coded_recording), are not supported, as this library concentrates on support for the IBM PC.

 ## Logging